kotae4/lab-esp-and-aimbot/Chapter 1 - Defining Objectives & Gathering Information/README.md

 ## Gathering Information ##

 With our goals and checklists defined, we can now begin the research phase of the project.<br>
 We'll start by exploring the game's codebase since it's an open source project.
-This can also be done for Unity engine games built on the mono backend using an IL disassembler/decompiler and several other games or game engines.
+This can also be done for Unity engine games built on the mono backend using an IL disassembler/decompiler as well as several other games or game engines.
 Access to a target's codebase, or partial codebase, is surprisingly common and helps tremendously.<br>
-Assault cube's codebase can be found here: https://github.com/assaultcube/AC/tree/v1.3.0.2
+Assault Cube's codebase can be found here: https://github.com/assaultcube/AC/tree/v1.3.0.2

 So, since our first goal is ESP functionality and we know we need to draw on the screen we can start by searching for the word "draw" in all .c/.cpp files<br>
 To do so, I use notepad++ and its excellent 'Find in Files' search tool.
 I point it at the `/source/src` directory as that's where the core game code seems to be located.<br>